andreaaazo/reelscraper/DOCS.md

     accounts_file: str,
     max_posts_per_profile: Optional[int] = None,
     max_retires_per_profile: Optional[int] = None,
-) -> List[Dict]:
+) -> Optional[List[Dict[str, Any]]]:
     """
-    Concurrently scrapes reels from all Instagram accounts specified in a file.
+    Scrapes reels for each username found in [accounts_file] in parallel.

-    Each account is processed in a separate thread.
+    If [db_manager] is provided, results are stored in the database;

-    :param accounts_file: Path to a text file with one Instagram username per line.
+    otherwise, a list of reel info dictionaries is returned.

-    :param max_posts_per_profile: Maximum number of reels to fetch per profile.
+    :param accounts_file: Path to a file containing one username per line.
-    :param max_retires_per_profile: Maximum number of retries per profile.
+    :param max_posts_per_profile: Maximum number of reels to fetch for each account (optional).
-    :return: A concatenated list of all reels from all accounts.
+    :param max_retires_per_profile: Maximum number of retries when fetching reels (optional).
-             (Aggregates reels across accounts.)
+    :return: List of reel information dictionaries if [db_manager] is None, otherwise None.
     """
 ```